muppet9010/Factorio-Single-Train-Unit/README.md

 *Train Construction Site*
 Mod isn't compatible with single train units due to how it creates the boxed train prototypes at present.
 Not raised to mod author so far due to lack of interest.

+*Renai Transportation*
+Mod isn't compatible as it manipulates the train entities when they land after flying.
+This may be suportable in the future, but not planned at present.

 Upgrading from old POC mod version
 ========================